aydin-ozcan/ui5-webcomponents-sample-svelte/UI5.md

 If you have time and explore something new and want to dive into Svelte,

-I've created a GitHub repository (GitHub repo XXX) featuring an SAP standard TODO web component sample Svelte application.
-In this repository, I've made several modifications to incorporate the latest version of Svelte and other related packages, along with Vite.
+I've created a GitHub repository (https://github.com/aydin-ozcan/ui5-webcomponents-sample-svelte) with SAP standard TODO web component sample Svelte application.
+In this repository, I've made several modifications to incorporate the latest version of Svelte, Vite and other related packages.

 Additionally, there's a special souce to embed the Svelte TODO application within a UI5 application.
 This allows for seamless integration with on-premises launchpad or BTP Workzone, and you can use UI5 tooling for deployment.